Knowledge Center Monthly Newsletter - June 2025

 - AWS WAF Bot Control rule group

 Add the relevant rule groups to your web ACL in Count mode.
 Then, review the AWS WAF logs and CloudWatch metrics to determine if the managed rule matches legitimate traffic.
-If it doesn't, turn off Enable Count mode for the rule group to block the traffic.
+If the rule doesn't match legitimate traffic, then turn off Enable Count mode for the rule group to block the traffic.
+To turn off a specific rule in the AWS Managed Rule Group, choose Override rules action for that rule.

 Note: Legitimate requests to your environment might launch the AWS Managed Rules.
 For more information, see How to customize behavior of AWS Managed Rules for AWS WAF.